Hannah Gross

 Cognitive Behavioral (CBT)

-CBT is an amazing tool for anyone at any age.
+True story: CBT saved my life and has profoundly changed the way I look at the world.
 The main idea of CBT is that our thoughts directly impact our feelings, and our feelings directly impact how we act or what we do.
 If we can change our thoughts, we can change our feelings, and thus we can change our behavior.
 CBT helps us recognize unhelpful patterns in our thinking that often contribute to chronic feelings of anxiety, frustration, anger, and depression.
-Here's an example: say you're transferring to a new college and you're having thoughts such "what if I don't make friends??" --> those thoughts lead you to feel anxious and sick to your stomach --> those feelings make you cry, panic, and have trouble completing basic tasks like eating and going to class.
-CBT teaches us to recognize that: our initial thoughts (no friends, so alone) are assumptions based in anxiety and self-consciousness.
-With CBT skills, you can reframe your initial thoughts into ones that are more realistic and fair to yourself, such as "I have made friends before many times, I will make them again."
+Here's an example: say you're transferring to a new college and you're thinking "what if I don't make friends??" --> those thoughts lead you to feel anxious & sick to your stomach --> those feelings make you panic and have trouble completing basic tasks like eating and going to class.
+CBT teaches us to recognize that our initial thoughts (no friends, so alone) are assumptions based in anxiety and self-consciousness.
+You can reframe your initial thoughts into ones that are more realistic and fair, such as "I have made friends before and I will make them again."
 Those reframed thoughts now allow you to approach your transfer with more confidence, and a level of anxiety that is much more manageable and appropriate for the situation.

 Compassion Focused